Prior-Informed Flow Matching for Graph Reconstruction: Experiments

 \subsection{Setup}

-We evaluate our method on IMDB-B, PROTEINS, and ENZYMES~\citep{TUDataset}, three transductive graph datasets, and on CORA~\citep{mccallum2000automating, yang2016revisiting}, which is inductive and large-scale, adding additional challenges for training the flow-matching module.
+We evaluate our method on IMDB-B, PROTEINS, and ENZYMES~\citep{TUDataset}, three inductive graph datasets (training and testing on disjoint graphs), and on CORA~\citep{mccallum2000automating, yang2016revisiting}, which is transductive and large-scale, adding additional challenges for training the flow-matching module.
 Thus, we focus on families of graphs that are diverse to show that our model learns a general predictor.
-For the transductive datasets, each one is split into 85\% train, 10\% validation, and 5\% test graphs, and we evaluate reconstruction quality under two masking levels (10\% and 50\% of edges, with masks generated uniformly at random).
+For the inductive datasets, each one is split into 85\% train, 10\% validation, and 5\% test graphs, and we evaluate reconstruction quality under two masking levels (10\% and 50\% of edges, with masks generated uniformly at random).
 The implementation details are provided in Appendix~\ref{app:experimental_details}.